-When Hewlett-Packard first started their rise to the top of the computing world, they developed the “HP Way”, which required management to walk around the floors of the office interacting with employees on daily basis and soliciting new ideas to improve the company.
-Bob Kalsey, who’s father helped found HP, said of the policy
+When Hewlett-Packard first started their ascent to the top of the computing world, they developed the “HP Way,” which required management to walk around the floors of the office interacting with employees on daily basis and soliciting new ideas to improve the company.
+Bob Kalsey, who’s father helped found HP, said,

-Many managers still require knowledge workers to clock in a fixed nine-to-five schedule day in day out.
+Many managers still require knowledge workers to maintain a fixed, nine-to-five schedule day in day out.
 Letting your employees work from home even once a week can make all the difference between having happy, engaged employees or a group of disgruntled workers who feel like cubicle monkeys.